entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Cavin *et al*.
+> - Clement *et al.* (2024): "Cavin *et al*.
 (2020, char.
 51) defined a character to identify the number of supraorbitals articulating with the parietal (their "posterior parietal").
 This multistate character forms a morphocline."

 > - The coding of *Qujingodus* is ?.